HSF/tools/project_template/README.md

 installs the documentation into installdir/doxygen.

+## Creating a package with CPack

+A cpack based package can be created by invoking

+    make package

 ## Running the tests

 To run the tests of the project, first build it and then invoke